-It’s Turkey time again—time when you sit down with family, watch a football game if you’re so inclined, and pass the food with all the fixings.
+It’s Turkey time again—time when you sit down with family, watch a football game if you’re so inclined, and pass the food with all the fixings but what are the health benefits of turkey?
 Front and center in the biggest food celebration of the year is turkey, the nearly ubiquitous Thanksgiving meat.
 Around 7 billion pounds of turkey (that’s 10 Empire State Buildings!) are produced yearly in the US, so if you’re a fan of the bird, you’re in luck.
 You can thank Sarah Josepha Hale, writer of the nursery rhyme Mary Had a Little Lamb, for convincing Abraham Lincoln that America should have an official turkey day.

 Contrary to popular belief, though, it’s not the tryptophan in turkey that makes you sleepy.
 This is a widely believed myth.
 In reality, you get sleepy after a Thanksgiving meal because you simply ate too much.
 The overindulgence in carbs and sometimes alcohol contribute to blood sugar spikes that tire your body out.
 But that doesn’t mean that a big serving of turkey is bad for you!
 In fact, turkey (in moderate portions, of course) is a great source of many nutrients.

 - Vitamins.
 Turkey contains lots of vitamin B6, which improves immune function and supplements the body’s key systems.
 Vitamin B6 deficiency is relatively common.